francescogaffi/pexsbm/SIMULATIONS/ROBUSTNESS/LAYERS/README.txt

 --> 3. Step 2. produces the output "output_ROBUSTNESS.RData"
 --> 4. Open the file "posterior_analyses_ALL.R" and run it to reproduce the results discussed in Section S4.2 of the Supplementary Material

 NOTE: The code in step 2. performs the analysis on ten replicated studies under each of the four methods (H-DP, H-NSP, H-DP with hyperprior and CASC).
 Hence, although each Gibbs-sampler requires few minutes on a single study, re-running such a sampler over multiple replicated studies increases the time.
-Hence, since output files are already provided, one can also focus only on steps 1. and 4.

 -------------------------------------------------------------
 -------------------------------------------------------------